 Tom is also founder, curator and director of ¡Globalquerque!
-New Mexico’s Annual Celebration of World Music & Culture, a 2013 recipient of the Creative Bravos Award, entering it’s 13th year.
-He is co-founder and curator of Festival Eclectica of Angel Fire entering it's 3rd year and is booking consultantfor the venerable Lotus World Music & Arts Festival in Bloomington, IN now in it's 27th year.
+New Mexico’s Annual Celebration of World Music & Culture, a 2013 recipient of the Creative Bravos Award, entering its 18th year.
+He is co-founder and curator of Festival Eclectica of Angel Fire entering its 3rd year and is booking consultant for the venerable Lotus World Music & Arts Festival in Bloomington, IN now in its 29th year.
 He has been a consultant for a number of music labels and organizations and served for 5 years as Music Liaison for Economic Development, City of Albuquerque.
 Tom has served on and moderated numerous panels on Radio, Promotion, Marketing, Presenting, Festivals, Economics of Art, Labels and A & R at conferences around the world including WOMEX, APAP and SxSW, and has written articles for various publications including Billboard.com and Gavin.
 In his spare time he programs three internet radio streams for Slacker.com and hosts a weekly local radio program, The Strange Land, on KUPR-FM in Placitas, NM.
 A long time political and environmental activist, Tom holds a BA in Political Science from the University of Massachusetts.
-Tom is the proud father of and to Talis Chase Frouge, currently a junior at Maryland Institute College of Art (and designer of new Avokado Artists logo) and is madly in love with Mexican magical realist artist Jade Leyva, his wife of nearly 7 years.
+Tom is the proud father of and to Talis Chase Frouge, currently a junior at Maryland Institute College of Art (and designer of new Avokado Artists logo) and is madly in love with Mexican magical realist artist Jade Leyva, his wife of nearly 11 years.

 Visual Artist, Environmentalist & Avokado Artists Board Member

-Jade Leyva is painter, potter and more.
+Jade Leyva is an award-winning painter, potter and more.
 Hailing from Mexico City, Jade now calls New Mexico her home.
 Her work is at times whimsical, celebratory and reflective.
 Her medium is acrylics on masonite and pottery.
 Her work reflects Her positive hope for the future of the world combining influences from Magical Realism to Pre-Colombian and postmodern.
-The central themes of her works are: love, unity, and our fragil relationship to Mother Earth.
+The central themes of her works are: love, unity, and our fragile relationship to Mother Earth.